changelinglab/.github/README.md

-# .github
+# ChangeLing Lab

-Public-facing documentation for ChangeLing Lab
+Code and data for the [CMU Language Change and Empirical Linguistics Lab](https://changelinglab.github.io).